heidihuang-wav/quartz/content/Everything I know about fitness & nutrition.md

 - For moderate weight loss: eat 300-500 cal fewer than your TDEE
 # Cardio
 ## Tips
 Make cardio fun for *you*.
-There is a lot of room to do introduce variety to your cardio workouts: dancing, swimming, biking, hiking, boxing, etc.
+There is a lot of room to introduce variety to your cardio workouts: dancing, swimming, biking, hiking, boxing, etc.

 If you look hard enough, there will be an activity you enjoy.
 Find what it is and do it.
 Find other people who enjoy the same activity and do it together.